Me as a designer:

 Participatory methods

 It goes without saying that design involves co-creation.
 For me, facilitating workshops is one of the most enjoyable moments of the design process.
-When tackling wicked problems, improving lives or looking for solutions to overcome tough situations having stakeholders truly involved and taking ownership of the issues is key.
+When tackling wicked problems, improving lives or looking for solutions to overcome tough situations, having stakeholders truly involved and taking ownership of the issues is key.

 Core skills